ask7708/GpaCalculator/README.md

 A simple to use GUI  gpa calculator created using Java.Swing.

 #Inspiration
-Creating a gpa calculator for personal use and playing around with swing in Java.
+Creating a gpa calculator for personal use and experimenting with swing in Java.

 #Disclaimer
-This was intentded for personal use and is based on a gpa scale which fit my needs.
+This is intended for personal use and is based on a gpa scale which fit my needs.